explaingit

 USE CASE 1

-Enforce consistent commit message format across a team so the git history is readable and searchable.
+Enforce consistent commit message format across a team so the git history is always readable

 USE CASE 2